joreilly86/Flocode-Engineering-Dashboards-01-Solara/README.md

-# Flocode-Engineering-Dashboards---Solara
-A Solara-based Python application for calculating concrete slab weight.
-It features interactive inputs for slab dimensions and density, with real-time calculation updates.
-Demonstrates Solara's reactive state management and user interface capabilities, useful for engineering applications.
+# Concrete Slab Weight Calculator using Solara 🏗️

+A simple, illustrative Python application showcasing Solara's dashboard capabilities.
+This project, while functional, serves primarily as a learning tool and is not intended for serious engineering use. 🚀

+## Features
+- Interactive UI for slab measurements. 📐
+- Dynamic updates with Solara's reactive state management. 🌐

+## Further Learning
+- For an in-depth exploration, visit my [Flocode Substack newsletter](https://flocode.substack.com). 📘
+- Check out [Flocode.dev](https://flocode.dev) for more coding resources for engineers. 💡

+*Note: This project is an example and should not replace professional engineering tools.* 🛠️🚧